In California, a vehicle is presumed to be a “lemon" if, within

 case.
 We will also take the time to inform you of what you can expect,

-years of experience litigating lemon law cases, however, and we are not
+We have years of experience litigating lemon law cases.
+We are not afraid

-afraid of advocating for your rights in a court of law if negotiation
+of advocating for your rights in a court of law if negotiation fails to

 Here are a few possible results of your lemon law case:

-A “buyback” or a “repurchase” of your Lemon.
-This is usually handled locally, and if your case is considered a strong
+A “buyback” or a “repurchase” of your lemon - This is usually handled locally.
+If your case is considered a strong one

-one by the manufacturer, it may occur within 2-4 weeks of your original
+by the manufacturer, it may occur within 2-4 weeks of your original call

 up with another lemon AND it may take much longer than a refund.